San Diego Internet Sex Crimes Attorney

 Prosecutors must also prove that the defendant knowingly engaged in the sex crimes.
 If someone else borrowed your computer, that act may be enough to cast a shadow of doubt on the prosecution’s ability to prove you knowingly committed an offense.
 Without evidence of knowledge of the act, many cases of internet sex crimes are dismissed.

-Consult a Defense Lawyer in San Diego Today
+Consult a San Diego Internet Sex Crimes Defense Attorney Today

 At The Law Office of George Gedulin, we are committed to fighting for our clients.
 We believe everyone is entitled to a fair trial and deserves to have their rights protected.
 Being convicted for an internet sex crime is just as serious as any other sex crime.
 You will spend time in jail or prison, and you will likely have to register as a sex offender, regardless of the degree of the crime.
 Being accused, charged, or convicted of an internet sex crime will change your life, which is why expedient legal counsel is vital in any accusation regarding a sexual offense.